Azure/azure-storage-fuse/README.md

 - CLI to check or update a parameter in the encrypted config
 - Set MD5 sum of a blob while uploading
 - Validate MD5 sum on download and fail file open on mismatch
-- Large file writing through write streaming
+- Large file writing through write streaming/Block-Cache

  ## Blobfuse2 performance compared to blobfuse(v1.x.x)
 - 'git clone' operation is 25% faster (tested with vscode repo cloning)